Godzilla vs. Biollante: Home mediaGodzilla vs. Biollante was released on VHS by HBO Video on November 25, 1992. It was later relicensed by Miramax and released on Blu-ray and DVD by Echo Bridge Home Entertainment on December 4, 2012. It was released as a double feature and 8-disc movie pack on both Blu-ray and DVD with Mega Shark Versus Giant Octopus (2009) by Echo Bridge Home Entertainment in 2013. It was last released by Lionsgate on Blu-ray and DVD on October 7, 2014. On the latter two releases, the film is rated PG by the Motion Picture Association for "traditional Godzilla violence".

 In 2021, Toho premiered a 4K remaster of the film on the Nippon Classic Movie Channel, along with seven other Godzilla films also remastered in 4K.
 The film was downscaled to 2K for broadcast.
+The Criterion Collection released the film on 4K and Blu-ray on March 18, 2025.

 Reception

 Box office

 In Japan, the film sold approximately 2 million tickets, grossing ¥1.04 billion.